mhantsch/maxtend/documentation/documentation.md

 (This is only on the UHK.
 The AHK script does not modify right Control.)

 -----
 [^tkl]: Ten-Key-Less.
 A keyboard that does not have a "number pad" key cluster for number entry.
+There is still a navigation cluster with cursor keys, Ins/Del/Home/End/PgUp/PgDn, and PrScr/ScrLk/Break keys.
+Also often referred to as an "80%" keyboard.

 [^uhk]: [Ultimate Hacking Keyboard](https://www.ultimatehackingkeyboard.com), an external, split USB keyboard with optional extra modules.
 The UHK offers advanced key configuration, layers, programming capabilities via a macro programming language, and mouse control.